Learn how to serge the perfect hem with the blind hem foot! (plus grab a copy of my free shortie pattern)

-If you use a coordinating needle thread, the outside stitch practically disappears!
+Use a coordinating needle thread and the outside stitch practically disappears!

 Are you ready to see how to make a blind hem with a serger?
 It’s actually really easy!

-(For the brother serger, the recommended settings are: Left needle thread tension 0 – 2.
+- Recommended settings for the brother serger: Left needle thread tension 0 – 2.
 (I used 0.)
 Upper looper thread tension 5 – 7.
 (I used 7.)
 Lower Looper Thread tension 2 – 4.
 (I used 3.)
 These settings worked on a Juki serger as well.

-The guide of the blind hem foot holds it perfectly in place, so if you don’t have a blind hem foot, I recommend picking one up.
+The guide of the blind hem foot holds hold the fabric/folded hem perfectly in place, so if you don’t have a blind hem foot, I recommend picking one up.
 (I found the Singer Blind Hem foot, Janome foot and Juki foot all on Amazon.)

-#6: Once done, flatten out the hem and give it a little press.
-(Don’t jerk on the fabric too much when spreading the fabric open, you should be able to gently flatten it with your fingers.
+6. Once done, flatten out the hem and give it a little press.
+(Don’t pull on the fabric too much when spreading the fabric open, you should be able to gently flatten it with your fingers.
 If not, you may need to loosen the thread or lower looper tension.)

 Have fun trying this out!

-If you are using my legging/short pattern, I have a couple of quick tips/suggestions.
+If you are using my legging/short pattern, (free legging pattern here) I have a couple of quick tips/suggestions.

-1. The hem allowance on the pattern is 1/2 inch.
-You can do the blind hem with only 1/2 inch, but its a bit more tricky, So if you are thinking ahead, I recommend adding an extra 1/2 inch to the length for easier use of this technique.
+- The hem allowance on the pattern is 1/2 inch.
+You can do the blind hem with only 1/2 inch, but its a bit more tricky, so if you are thinking ahead, I recommend adding an extra 1/2 inch to the length for easier use of this technique.